 Neighbourhoods in Chicago

 Just north of central Chicago, Lakeview is a popular neighbourhood and is home to several different communities, including families and young professionals.

-Close to the banks of Lake Michigan, Lakeview also offers outdoor activities such as a golf course, running and biking paths, and direct access to Lincoln Park.
-With streets lined with trees and small buildings, Lakeview is a beautiful place to live.
+Close to the banks of Lake Michigan, Lakeview also offers outdoor activities such as golfing, running and biking paths, and direct access to Lincoln Park.
+A tree-lined neighbourhood dotted with coffee shops and parks, Lakeview is a beautiful place to live.

-Lincoln Park is located close to Downtown Chicago.
-Families with children of all ages live in this neighbourhood and lots of expats choose this area because there are good public and private schools nearby.
+Lincoln Park is a lively area located close to Downtown Chicago.
+Families with children of all ages live in this neighbourhood.
+It is popular with newcomers because of the good public and private schools located nearby.

-Lincoln Park is a big garden in the middle of urban civilization and boasts a farm, Lincoln Park Zoo, and the shore of Lake Michigan, as well as running and biking trails and plenty of playgrounds.
+The Lincoln Park neighbourhood feels like a big garden in the middle of urban civilisation and boasts zoos, beaches on the shore of Lake Michigan, as well as running and biking trails and plenty of playgrounds.
 Those interested in exploring the area's nightlife can look forward to discovering everything from sophisticated cocktail lounges to laid-back dive bars.

 Although technically its own city, Evanston is favoured by many who work in Chicago.
-It is located to the north of Chicago and is the home of the private Northwestern University.
+It is located to the north of Chicago and is home to Northwestern University.
 The area attracts not only students but also families with children of all ages.
-It's a family-friendly residential neighbourhood with large, beautiful houses with gardens.
+It's a family-friendly residential area populated by large, beautiful houses with gardens.
 Evanston also offers a charming downtown area with a variety of dining and shopping options.

-Logan Square is located northwest of Downtown and is a short drive away from the O'Hare International Airport and Downtown.
-The population here is mostly composed of working-class people and there are diverse communities of foreigners.
-The area is also popular with students and artists.
+Logan Square is located northwest of Downtown and is a short drive away from the O'Hare International Airport.
+The population here is mostly composed of working-class people.
+There are diverse international communities, and the area is also popular with students and artists.

-Much of the population in this neighbourhood is attracted to it by the low rents.
-Most accommodation here is in the form of apartments.
+Much of the population in this neighbourhood is attracted by the low rent.
+Accommodation options consist mainly of apartments.